Forth Valley Family Support Service

 - Access to Naloxone

-We can offer you one-to-one support if you would like to speak to someone, confidentially, about a loved one you are concerned about.
+We can offer you one-to-one support if you would like to speak to someone, in confidence, about a loved one you are concerned about.

-Each support session lasts around one hour and the frequency can be arranged to suit your needs.
-Lynne, Lena and Gillian travel across Forth Valley and frequently use rooms in libraries, community centres and treatment services to meet with family members.
-Please note that as a result of Covid-19, support is currently delivered remotely via phone calls, texts, WhatsApp and Zoom.
+Each support session lasts around one hour, and the frequency can be arranged to suit your needs.
+We travel across Forth Valley and frequently use rooms in libraries, community centres and treatment services to meet with family members.
+Alternatively, support can be arranged via phone or video calls (Zoom etc).

 (Community Reinforcement Approach & Family Training)